AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 Note that if you specify the rule with parameters in a command shell, you may need to escape its parameters.
-The best and the safest way of using this rule is to place it into a rule file and to use this rule file as a parameter of ``-rules=`` option in gnatcheck call, no escaping is needed in this case.
+The best and the safest way of using this rule is to place it into a rule file and to use this rule file as a parameter of the ``-from=`` option, no escaping is needed in this case.